 You need to take a few steps to prepare your boat for sale.
 You’ll need to:

-When you’re ready to sell your boat, ensure you have the title and registration for each component (boat, outboard motor, and trailer).
-Most states require this information for sale, plus it assures the buyer that you’re the owner, and there are no liens (outstanding debts) on the vessel.
+- Get paperwork in order: Ensure you have the title and registration for each component.
+Most states require this information for sale.
+Plus, it assures the buyer that you’re the owner and the vessel has no liens.

-If your boat has no title, ensure you have the previous bill of sale or purchase agreement to prove you’re the owner.
-A potential buyer may also ask for records of any maintenance work done on the boat to verify its condition.
+- Collect maintenance records: A potential buyer may ask for records of any maintenance work you’ve had for the boat to verify its condition.

 Step 3 – Determine Your Boat’s Value